gmarkomanolis/roofline/README.md

 ### GUI

-* This is the initial GUY while you execute the above command
+* This is the initial GUI while you execute the above command

 ![alt text](/tutorial/roofline_initial.png)